aritchie/bluetoothle/readme.md

 ## FEATURES

-* Scan for advertisement packets and devices
+* Scan for advertisement packets and devices (with full control of the scanning features)
 * Monitor adapter status (and control it on android)
-* Open setting screens
+* Open Bluetooth settings screen
-* Connect to device and monitor status
+* Persistent connections
 * Discover services, characteristics, & descriptors
 * Read, write, & receive notifications for characteristics
+* Support for reliable write transactions
 * Read & write descriptors
 * Request & monitor MTU changes
-* Monitor all aspects of the BLE plugin via CreateLogging extension
 * Connect to heart rate monitors
 * Deals with most of the Android fubars
+* Manages iOS backgrounding by allowing hooks to WhenWillRestoreState
+* Control the adapter state on Android
+* Pair with devices

 ## SETUP